fikrado/JOKER-burtal-force/README.md

 THIS TOOL IS FACEBOOK HACKING WITH BRUTAL FORCE CREATE BY FIKRADO THE SOMALI HACKERS ORGANIZATION IN EAST AFRICA

-# PLEASE DONATE AS IN OUR PAYPAL
+# PLEASE DONATE AS :SENT  DONATE IN THIS PAYPAL EMAIL

 lioyahya3@gmail.com